bsagute/all-files-data/readme.md

 ### Enjoy coding with Go!
 If you have any issues, feel free to open a new issue in the repository.

 ---

-This `README.md` provides detailed instructions on how to run the project, what the code does, and how to modify parameters for different behavior.